reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 ```````````````````````````

 If your camera model requires ``patches.gdb``, you may be in trouble:
-many of these scripts will perform temporary changes the ROM.
+many of these scripts will perform temporary changes to the ROM.
 However,
 at startup, ML computes a simple signature of the firmware,
 to make sure it is started on the correct camera model and firmware version
 (and print an error message otherwise, with portable display routines).
 These patches will change the firmware signature - so you'll get an error message
 telling you the firmware version is incorrect (even though it is the right one).

-To work around this issue, you may edit src/fw-signature.h
+To work around this issue, you may edit ``src/fw-signature.h``
 and comment out the signature for your camera to disable this check.
-Then, run ML as you already know:
+Recompile and run ML as you already know:

 .. code:: shell